 Elise Bialylew: What led you to meditation?

 Tara Bliss: It’s funny because my answer to this might be surprising in that, I believe what led me back to meditation was actually my detour away from it.
 If I think back to the essence of myself as a little girl, the silent, mystical, boundless world of formlessness has always appealed to me and given me great comfort.
 I loved to be alone, to journal, to listen to meditation tapes and to create ritual, and as a fifteen-year-old, I even made a habit out of teaching my friends how to meditate.
 But as often happens to many of us, eventually I got distracted by all of life’s dangling carrots; namely: drugs and alcohol.

 The emptiness that came with that ten-year detour re-activated my inner seeker, and very rapidly, my desire to know my own potential returned in a big and beautiful way.
 Meditation has gifted me everything I was always searching for in short-term fixes, and more.

 What value has practising meditation brought to your life?

-It’s given me perspective.
-It’s given me a visceral experience of self-love and self-acceptance.
-It’s my portal to feeling truly connected to nature, and life’s rhythms, and to my own potential.
-It’s fills me UP in every way.
+It has given me perspective, and a visceral experience of self-love and self-acceptance.
+It’s my portal to feel truly connected to nature, and life’s rhythms, and to my own potential.
+It fills me UP in every way.

 How has meditation supported you in your professional life?